adamfranco/harmoni/README.txt

 v.
 0.13.0 (2007-10-22)
 ----------------------------------------------------
-New in this relase include the addition of alternate repository implementations for reading from simple database tables and federating together several different repository implementations.
+New in this release include the addition of alternate repository implementations for reading from simple database tables and federating together several different repository implementations.